Chilean Antarctic Territory: Land elevation and features

 The Chilean Antarctic Territory covers an area of 1,250,257 km2.
 The thickness of ice covering the land can exceed 1200 m in some areas in the interior of the continent, and the extent of sea ice varies dramatically with the seasons.

 Chilean Antarctic Territory is located predominantly in Lesser Antarctica or West Antarctica, which includes the Antarctic Peninsula, known in Chile as O'Higgins Land.
-Forming the spine of this peninsula are the mountains of the Antartandes, which are a continuation of the Andes mountains.
-Mount Hope is the highest mountain in the Antartandes, reaching 3,239 m in altitude.
-The Antartandes clearly differentiate three geographic areas in O'Higgins Land: the western slope, the central plateau and the eastern slope.
+Forming the spine of this peninsula are the mountains of the Antarctandes, which are a continuation of the Andes mountains.
+Mount Hope is the highest mountain in the Antarctandes, reaching 3,239 m in altitude.
+The Antarctandes clearly differentiate three geographic areas in O'Higgins Land: the western slope, the central plateau and the eastern slope.

 To the southwest of the Antarctic Peninsula, within the land claimed by Chile, are the highest summits of the Antarctic continent, a part of the Sentinel Range including the Vinson Massif at 4897 m, Mount Tyree at 4,852 m and Mount Shinn at 4,800 m in height.

 The claimed territory has a subglacial lake, the Lake CECs, which was discovered in January 2014 by scientists of Centro de Estudios Científicos headquartered in Valdivia, Chile, and was validated in May 2015 with the publication of its existence in the journal Geophysical Research Letters.
 The lake has an estimated area of 18 km2, lies 2.6 km deep under the ice and is located in a buffer zone of three major glaciers, in an area designated low-disturbance with ice motion almost nonexistent.
 There is a hypothesis that it could have life; this would have developed in conditions of extreme isolation and the lake is encapsulated.